abhishekit31/javaScript/Interview/interview.md

 ## Synchronous Javascritp:-

-1. code excute line by line in a blocking manner.
+code excute line by line in a blocking manner.

-2. it consume time while its wait or other process to complete.
+it consume time while its wait for other process to complete.

-3. it is slower.
+it is slower.

 ```javascript
 console.log("start");